JonghyeokPark/mysql-57-nvdimm-ppl/tpcc-benchmark/how_to_run_tpcc_with_ppl.md

-# Run Linkbench with NV-PPL
+# Run TPC-C with NV-PPL

 1. Pass your sudo password (PASSWD) as a first parameter of the build script and build with NV-PPL version: